 The main features of online retail in the Middle East can be incorporated in the following points:

-- Clothing and footwear are the most frequently purchased categories online with rate 68%, followed by electronics and computers with rate 66%., but the least purchased category online is groceries with rate 43%.
+Clothing and footwear are the most frequently purchased categories online with rate 68%, followed by electronics and computers with rate of 66%., but the least purchased category online is groceries with rate of 43%.

-- 49%of online shoppers in the region choose retailers, according to prices, compared to 60% globally, and only 29% of shoppers choose retailers because of they trust the brand.
+49%of online shoppers in the region choose retailers, according to prices, compared to 60% globally, and only 29% of shoppers choose retailers because they trust the brand.

-- The usage of mobile for shopping online has increased from 61% in 2014 to 70% in 2015, and 49% of online shopper are expected to make their mobiles the main purchasing channel.
+The usage of mobile for shopping online has increased from 61% in 2014 to 70% in 2015, and 49% of online shopper is expected to make their mobiles the main purchasing channel.